vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *daśāracakrāsthāyā saṁsthitā vīravandite* /

-This *mudrā* , looking like a fl ashing fl ame, extends, according to the Dī , from a *yonibindu* placed in the *mūlādhāra* to a *mahābindu* , on the level of the *brahmarandhra* , therefore along the *suṣumnā* , which means that the experience of the adept is one of *kuṇḍ alinīyoga* , not a merely mental, visual one.
-What with the visual evocation of the *mudrā* in the yogic body as part of a practice of *kuṇḍ alinī* yoga, conjoined with the display of the corresponding hand gesture, this practice appears as a particularly complex mental-bodily experience.
+This *mudrā* , looking like a fl ashing fl ame, extends, according to the Dī , from a *yonibindu* placed in the *mūlādhāra* to a *mahābindu* , on the level of the *brahmarandhra* , therefore along the *suṣumnā* , which means that the experience of the adept is one of *kuṇḍalinīyoga* , not a merely mental, visual one.
+What with the visual evocation of the *mudrā* in the yogic body as part of a practice of *kuṇḍalinī* yoga, conjoined with the display of the corresponding hand gesture, this practice appears as a particularly complex mental-bodily experience.

 The *mudrā* ’s name is Sarvonmadinī\(“totally intoxicating”\).
 The *cakra* of ten triangles is called Sarvārthasādhaka \(“accomplisher of all \[human\]